PriyanSappal/tech264-terraform/README.md

 4. **Automation**: Automates repetitive manual tasks related to infrastructure management, reducing human error.
 5. **Modular and Reusable Code**: Create reusable modules for infrastructure components, enabling easier scaling and management.
 6. **State Management**: Terraform stores infrastructure states, which enables you to plan changes and apply only the necessary updates to your environment.
+7. **Cloud Agnostic**: Can deploy to any cloud provider because it uses different cloud providers.
+Each provider maintains their own plugins (e.g. Azure has an Azure plugin in Terraform that will interface with the API of Azure).
+8. **Free?**: We can use it for free commercially.
+Terraform cannot be used to create a competing product.
+9. **Open-Source and Easy to use**.

 ---